 I wish I had a good story to tell but I don’t.

-There aren’t really any good stories left to tell, are there?
+There aren’t any good stories left to tell.

 They’ve already been told.

 So, this is just another story about a girl who loved a boy who she thought loved her.